Frequently Asked Questions about BS/MD

 2. Selection of applicants into the program.

-After the 30 minute interview (a two to four person panel that consists of physicians and University of Akron faculty), UA reviews the interview results and academic credentials of each student.
+After the 30 minute interview (a two to three person panel that consists of physicians and University of Akron faculty), UA reviews the interview results and academic credentials of each student.

 A holistic approach is taken by the committee that selects candidates to interview.
 Factors considered are your academic credentials, especially math and science coursework, your experiences related to medicine and community involvement, and other diverse experiences.
 Along with doing well in your academic coursework, participate in several medically related activities over your high school career, such as volunteering at hospitals and nursing homes, shadowing physicians, internships, research, medical associations, etc.